Wet Weather Brings Traditional Garden Sales Down

 “We work with the growers and they select the best looking roses in flower to send us and we create lovely displays.
 We hold a preview evening for our best customers, with rose specialists on hand, customers can shop with a glass of fizz and chocolate dipped strawberries and mini rose scones.
 Not only do we see an increase in our rose sales but it also grows our overall plant sales.”

 If you think you would like to replace your external or internal wooden doors this summer then why not check the Blacketts Doors website for their range of high quality and well priced doors.
 With many door styles available in oak, ash, cherry, red hardwood, pine, pitch pine and HDF white primed, having options in pre glazed or un glazed, internal & external doors.

-For more information call us today on 0191 2734073 or visit the Blacketts Doors website.
+For more information on the range of wooden internal and external doors, glazed internal wooden doors, external wooden doors door furniture, door frames call today on 0191 2734073 or visit the Blacketts Doors website.